Last Updated On November 14th, 2018

 Overall, we’d say that Electrum comes highly recommended.
 If you’re looking for something even more secure (but at a price, more than worth it for peace of mind) then you should check out the hardware wallets such as the Trezor and Ledger Nano S.

-Do you think we missed something off our list?
+Do you think we missed something off our Electrum wallet review?
 Or have a question pertaining to crypto, wallets or Electrum specifically?
 Let us know in the comments below.
 We’re happy to help wherever we can.